This article explains a thermal mass flow meter and clarifies the working principle of thermal flow measurement.

 The thermal mass meter measures gas flow based on the concept of convective heat transfer.

 The Sage flow meters are available in either inline flow bodies or insertion-style.
-In either case, the meter’s probe inserts into a gas stream of a pipe, stack, or duct.
+The meter’s probe inserts into a gas stream of a pipe, stack, or duct in either case.
 Toward the tip of the meter’s probe are two sensors.
 These sensors are resistance temperature detectors (RTDs) or resistance thermometers and measure temperature.
 The RTDs consist of durable reference-grade platinum windings clad in a protective 316 SS or Hastelloy C sheath.

 The electrical power required to sustain this overheat denotes the mass flow signal.